C.J. Abrams Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 14th in MLB.

-- The Padres have a 3.77 team ERA that ranks fifth across all league pitching staffs.
+- The Padres' 3.75 team ERA ranks fifth across all MLB pitching staffs.

-- Padres pitchers combine to allow 80 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (82 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.